 Lunu Ganga, the Beautiful Garden of Geoffrey Bawa

-Lunu Ganga is Located about 6 km from Bentota on Bentota-Elpitiya main road, this 15-acre expanse of landscaped garden and beautifully manicured lawns created by the world-renowned architect Geoffrey Bawa.
+Lunu Ganga is Located about 6 km from Bentota on Bentota-Elpitiya main road, this 15-acre expanse of landscaped gardens and beautifully manicured lawns was created by the world-renowned architect Geoffrey Bawa.
 The garden is incorporated with artistic displays and sculptures that take visitors by surprise.
 The park is a hidden secret and a fantastic escape from the beach areas, unlike other tourist attractions such as Sigiriya, Dambulla and Kandy you do not encounter hordes of tourists here.

-The garden is given a classic artistic twist with the addition of numerous sculptures; the Garden of Geoffrey bawa orientates around 3 themes of nature, architecture, and artifice.
-A considerable part of the garden is set bordering the Bentota River, allowing you to sit on the shores and spot the passing by aquatic bird species.
+The garden is given a classic artistic twist with the addition of numerous sculptures; the Garden of Geoffrey Bawa orientates around 3 themes nature, architecture, and artifice.
+A considerable part of the garden is set bordering the Bentota River, allowing you to sit on the shores and spot the passing of aquatic bird species.

 The garden was once occupied by Mr Bawa and it was elaborated to please his personal taste.
 The centrepiece of the garden is the house of Mr Bawa, the garden has a unique layout and atmosphere among the gardens of Sri Lanka.
 Co-existing and complimenting the nearby river, this amazing garden truly lives up to its name.
-The garden entices you to have a compelling and impressive walk amidst the green foliage while taking a glimpse on the architectural works of Mr Bawa.
+The garden entices you to have a compelling and impressive walk amidst the green foliage while taking a glimpse of the architectural works of Mr Bawa.

 Simply taking a stroll in the garden enlightens visitors on why this beautiful garden deserves one’s attention.
 Perhaps the most distinct aspect of this expanse of greenery is its isolation from the hustle and bustle of the city.
 The garden of Bawa is truly an asset for the west coast beach resort.
 This hidden gem allows for a fantastic beach resort to be the leading beach holiday destination, while also providing a relaxing spot for its visitors to unwind.